rekha-balan/azure-docs-test2-pr.nl-NL/articles/notification-hubs/notification-hubs-deploy-and-manage-powershell.md

 ## <a name="provisioning-a-new-notification-hub"></a>Provisioning a new Notification Hub
 To provision a new notification hub, use the [.NET API for Notification Hubs].

-In this part of the script you set up four local variables.
+In this part of the script, you set up four local variables.

-1. `$Namespace` : Set this to the name of the namespace where you want to create a notification hub.
+1. `$Namespace`: Set this to the name of the namespace where you want to create a notification hub.
-2. `$Path` : Set this path to the name of the new notification hub.
+2. `$Path`: Set this path to the name of the new notification hub.
 For example, "MyHub".
-3. `$WnsPackageSid` : Set this to the package SID for you Windows App from the [Windows Dev Center](http://go.microsoft.com/fwlink/p/?linkid=266582&clcid=0x409).
+3. `$WnsPackageSid`: Set this to the package SID for your Windows App from the [Windows Dev Center](https://developer.microsoft.com/en-us/windows).
-4. `$WnsSecretkey`: Set this to the secret key for you Windows App from the [Windows Dev Center](http://go.microsoft.com/fwlink/p/?linkid=266582&clcid=0x409).
+4. `$WnsSecretkey`: Set this to the secret key for your Windows App from the [Windows Dev Center](https://developer.microsoft.com/en-us/windows).

 These variables are used to connect to your namespace and create a new Notification Hub configured to handle Windows Notification Services (WNS) notifications with WNS credentials for a Windows App.
 For information on obtaining the package SID and secret key see, the [Getting Started with Notification Hubs](notification-hubs-windows-store-dotnet-get-started-wns-push-notification.md) tutorial.

 * The script snippet uses the `NamespaceManager` object to check to see if the Notification Hub identified by `$Path` exists.
-* If it does not exist, the script will create an `NotificationHubDescription` with WNS credentials and pass that to the `NamespaceManager` class `CreateNotificationHub` method.
+* If it does not exist, the script creates `NotificationHubDescription` with WNS credentials and passes it to the `NamespaceManager` class `CreateNotificationHub` method.

 ``` powershell